gcpinckert/js239_contacts_manager/README.md

   - ~~If the contact in question has a single tag, it is pre-selected, and there is no way to de-select~~
   - ~~If the contact in question has multiple tags, no tags are pre-selected~~
   - Note: there are some interesting issues with the select field in general, but these seem to be endemic to the element used.
 Might be better in the future to go with a different approach (i.e. checkboxes or custom dropdown).
+- ~~If we add more than two rows of tags, the second and third rows do not appear (because height is fixed)~~ Fixed